Christina Lampe-Önnerud

 Maria Christina Lampe-Önnerud (born 4 February 1967) is a Swedish inorganic chemist, battery-inventor, and entrepreneur.
 She has founded the companies Boston-Power Inc. (2005–2012) and Cadenza Innovation (initially called CloTeam, 2012).
 She is developing batteries for use in computers, electric vehicles, and grid storage.
 She has received a number of awards, including the World Economic Forum's Technology Pioneer Award in 2010 and again in 2018, and is an elected member of the Royal Swedish Academy of Engineering Sciences.
 Lampe-Önnerud has many interests, including opera singing, jazz dancing, playing the cello, and choir directing.

-Biography

 Early life

 Christina Lampe-Önnerud was born in Sweden.
 Her father, Wolfgang Lampe, was a power engineer.
 Lampe-Önnerud had an interest in science early on, making fireworks in a basement bathtub and playing with chemistry and electrical kits as a child.
 She was also trained as an opera singer.

 Education

 Lampe-Önnerud considered careers in opera singing and medicine and was offered a scholarship for an 8-year program for a medical doctorate degree but turned it down her senior year of high school.
 After high school, Lampe-Önnerud accepted a Fulbright scholarship to attend Elmira College in New York.
 At Elmira college she studied English literature, business, and the sciences while working in a chemistry laboratory as a lab assistant.

 With encouragement from her father to pursue a career in a STEM field and her growing interest in the sciences, Lampe-Önnerud returned to Sweden and obtained a BSc in Chemistry and a PhD in inorganic chemistry from Uppsala University in Sweden.
 In her masters program at Uppsala, Lampe-Önnerud studied copper deposition on semiconductor wafers, and for her PhD she focused on analyzing cathode materials for lithium-polymer batteries while working with a Denmark battery producer, Danionics, who later patented some of the materials Lampe- Önnerud studied.

 Lampe-Önnerud then held a postdoctoral appointment at MIT in Cambridge, MA working for Quantum Energy Technologies.
 This was sponsored by the American Chemical Society.